 - So Many Others

 The area of Iowa where I live is historically part of the prairie ecosystem, whereas New England is a temperate deciduous and mixed forest, and some meadows, lots of wetlands… So… gardening will be very different.
-Don’t get me wrong, I love meadows and forests and ferns, but Oh Man, there are some amazing prairie plants it’s hard to imagine a life without!
+Don’t get me wrong, I love forests and ferns, but Oh Man, there are some amazing prairie plants it’s hard to imagine a life without!
 A life without purple coneflowers -are you kidding me?!
 No purple coneflowers?

 “Ideally, we encourage you to protect, collect, and sow seed from native plants that originate within or near your own community.